w3f/Grants-Program/MPT.md

 - d3.2: Implement asset management functionalities - creation, issuance, and transfer.
 - d3.3: Integrate transaction processing capabilities.
 - d3.4: Conduct initial testing to validate the chain's core functions
-- d4.1: Decide on the initial set of trusted validators for the PoA mechanism.
+- d4.1: Decide on the initial set of trusted validators for the consensus mechanism.
-- d4.2: Integrate PoA into the MPT chain, ensuring validators can produce blocks.
+- d4.2: Integrate consensus into the MPT chain, ensuring validators can produce blocks.
 - d4.3: Implement mechanisms for validator management - addition, removal, and rotation.
-- d4.4: Conduct thorough testing to confirm the effective functioning of the PoA consensus within the MPT chain environment.
+- d4.4: Conduct thorough testing to confirm the effective functioning of the chosen consensus mechanism within the MPT chain environment.

 ### Milestone 2